Swan maiden: South America: The Vulture Wife

 German ethnologue John Bierhorst locates the story of the Vulture Wife in Guyana and northern South America, among the Warrao, Arawak, Camaracoto, Taulipang, Makushi, Carib, and the Caliña of Suriname.

-In a tale from Guyana, The man with a vulture wife, a young hunter comes across a large house where people were playing sports and dancing to music.
+In a tale from Guyana, The man with a vulture wife, a young hunter comes across a large house where people are playing sports and dancing to music.
 In reality, they were vultures that shed their skins to decorate the place.
 The youth becomes entranced by one of the maidens and captures her.
 Their marriage is not a happy one, and the tale ends on a darker note.
 A similar tale is attested from the Warao people, in Venezuela.

 Dutch cartographer Claudius de Goeje transcribed a tale from the Arawak, about a medicine man named Makanahoro.
 In this tale, Makanahoro disguised himself as a carrion deer to attract vultures.
 He manages to capture a female king vulture who has taken off her vulture plumage and makes her his wife.
-Some time later, Makanahoro goes with his wife to visit her family in the sky, but his in-laws try to test his mettle by forcing him on some tasks.
-Makanahoro accomplished the tasks (which vary according to the account) with the help of animals.
-De Goeje reported similar tales from nearby indigenous populations: the Kaliñas, the Macusis, the Warau (Warao), the Taulipangs, the Tembes and the Chané-Chriguanos.
+Some time later, Makanahoro goes with his wife to visit her family in the sky, but his in-laws test his mettle by forcing him to complete tasks.
+Makanahoro accomplished the tasks (as described in the account) with the help of animals.
+De Goeje reported similar tales from nearby indigenous populations: the Kaliñas, the Macusis, the Warau (Warao), the Taulipangs, the Tembes, and the Chané-Chriguanos.

-Explorer Everard im Thurn provided another account from Guiana: an Indian man marries a female king vulture and - as it is an Arawak custom - goes to live with his wife's family.
-After some time in the sky-realm, he longs to visit his human family back on Earth, which enrages the vulture people.
+Explorer Everard im Thurn provided another account from Guiana: an Indian man marries a female king vulture and, as it is an Arawak custom, goes to live with his wife's family.
+After some time in the sky-realm, he longs to return to his human family on Earth, which enrages the vulture people.
 The vulture in-laws drop the hunter on top of an awarra-palm, a plant known for its thorny appearance, and there he stays for some time, until some spiders take pity on him and weave a web for him to climb down the tree.
 Some birds take the man back to the sky realm and wage war on the vultures.
 In a more detailed version, the vulture father-in-law is named Anuanima and he is identified as the ruler of this race that lives in the sky.